Conduitry/memor/README.md

 `originalFunction` can accept any number or a variable number of arguments.
 Re-memoizing the same function (i.e., calling `memoize(originalFunction)` elsewhere later) will share the cached values.

-Keying of primitives, arrays, regexes, dates, and buffers works according to their values.
+Keying of primitives, regexes, dates, and buffers works according to their values.
 Any additional custom properties added to the objects will *not* be considered as part of the key.
-(More specifically, arrays are keyed according to their length and their elements, regexes and buffers are keyed according to their `.toString()`s, and dates are keyed according to their `.getTime()`s.)
+More specifically, regexes and buffers are keyed according to their `.toString()`, and dates are keyed according to their `.getTime()`.

-Keying of POJOs works according to their enumerable and non-enumerable property names and symbols and their values, without regard to the order they appear.
+Keying of arrays (prototype `Array.prototype`), POJOs (prototype `Object.prototype`), and prototype-less objects (prototype `null`) works according to their enumerable and non-enumerable property names and symbols and their values, without regard to the order they appear.

-Other objects (those without a prototype of `Object.prototype`) are simply keyed according to their identity (i.e., `===`).
+Other objects are by default simply keyed according to their identity (i.e., `===`), although this can be extended (see `memor.add`, below).

 Take a look at the unit tests in [`test.js`](test.js) for some specific examples of what will and will not get keyed the same way.